Mashysha/Seafood/README.md

 # Seafood
-Seafood Restaurant website for demo purpose
+The Seafood Restaurant responsive html website (for demo purpose only)